 In the 1950s, the BBC and the government set out a strategy for broadcasting programmes that would boost morale and help the public cope with nuclear catastrophe.
 A BBC briefing paper written in 1957 stated that: “To enable such programmes to be added to during the course of the war, the necessary artistes, facilities and staff should be dispersed to … [existing] BBC premises [outside of London].”

-Meanwhile, other bewildered and disheveled survivors are captivated by the ‘unboxing‘ of an irradiated fox with a hubcap melted into its face, while Zoella shows a weary gathering of women how dipping a finger into their bloody, weeping sores can work wonderfully as a makeshift blusher.
+Meanwhile, other bewildered and disheveled survivors are captivated by the unboxing of an irradiated fox with a hubcap melted into its face, while Zoella shows a haggard gathering of women how dipping a finger into their bloody, weeping sores works wonderfully as a makeshift blusher.
 And like Tom Petty in The Postman, Tay Zonday then arrives to deliver an uplifting performance of ‘Chocolate Rain‘.

 Christ, the future could be even darker than I first thought.